 “The PXW-Z280 is built to be useable without compromising on image quality, and that’s why I recommended it.
 The fast-working auto-focus and 17x zoom help journalists get all the footage they need, while the mobile app allows them to check their shot even when they’re stood in front of the lens.”

-Meanwhile, the two Multi Interface shoes on the camcorder allow journalists to use a dual channel radio mic receiver from Sony during interviews.
-Now they can wirelessly record the feed from their mic and their interviewees, direct to the camera, powered by the camcorder battery.
+Meanwhile, the two MI shoes on the camcorder allows journalists to use a dualchannel radio mic receiver from Sony during interviews.
+Now they can wirelessly record the feed from their mic and their interviewee’s, direct to the camera, powered by the camcorder battery.
 And dedicated channel controls on the side of the camcorder mean correspondents can adjust their audio without spending time going through the camera menu.
 All these additional improvements help efficiency of audio recording for the camcorder users.

 The 24/7 nature of news won’t change any time soon.
 But newsgathering will evolve, and the PXW-Z280 is ready to meet those changes head-on.
-The 3CMOS 2/3-type sensor can capture 4K HDR footage, ready for a higher-definition future with rich colors.
+The 3CMOS 2/3-type sensor can capture 4K HDR footage, ready for a higher definition future with rich colours.
 That sensor already provides a deep depth of field and wide dynamic range that suit any number of creative shot choices.